orsinium-forks/django-dramatiq-email/README.md

     "queue_name": "my_custom_queue"
 }
 ```

-You can change the actual email backend being used by changing `DRAMATIQ_EMAIL_BACKEND`.

 ## Bulk emails
 Bulk emails are send using individual Dramatiq tasks.
 Doing so these tasks can be restarted individually.